liamohkay/ProjectRoadrunner/README.md

 5. AWS (EC2)

 # SQL vs NoSQL
 Before creating an ETL process for the database, I needed choose which type of database (SQL vs NoSQL) would be optimal for the front-end Ratings & Reviews microservice.
 I made mock schemas for each database, and weighed the pros and cons of each.
-Ultimately, I decided on a NoSQL database, (MongoDB) for these main reasons:
+Ultimately, I decided on a NoSQL database, (MongoDB) for these three main reasons:

-1. The non-uniform nature of the data that the client was expecting.
+1. The non-uniform nature of the expected response data.
-2. The document-style / structure of the data the client was expecting.
+2. The document-style / structure of the expected response data.
-3. MongoDB's ability to nest data, which would reduce joins & server-side "per request" operations.
+3. MongoDB's ability to nest data, which would reduce joins & server-side "per request" operations and improve performance.

 ![](https://i.ibb.co/PYwLxN8/SDC-DB.png)